node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo chmod +x /usr/bin/node-red-st*
     sudo systemctl daemon-reload

-**Info:** These commands are run as root (sudo) - It downloads the three required files to their correct locations, makes the two scripts executable and then reloads the systemd daemon.
+**Info:** These commands are run as root (sudo) - They download the three required files to their correct locations, make the two scripts executable and then reload the systemd daemon.

 Node-RED can then be started and stopped by using the commands `node-red-start` and `node-red-stop`